triskofwhaleisland/project-baton/docs.md

 # Project BATON
-Version: T is for Transitional
+Version: T is for Testing

 Programming specifics: Uses Python 3.10, requires libraries `py-cord` (a d.py fork) and `PyYAML` (to store recruitment data).
 # Structures